Mary Price (alleged spy): Espionage career

 Soviet intelligence considered the Perlo group to be an extremely valuable asset, and upon the death of Golos in late 1942, sought to control Mary Price directly.

 Iskhak Akhmerov, chief of the NKGB illegal station in the U.S., wanted to establish her in an apartment in the Georgetown section of Washington for the sexual entrapment of blackmail victims.

 In November 1944, Anatoly Gorsky reported to Moscow that according to Elizabeth Bentley, Price had begun a sexual relationship with one of her sources, Duncan Chaplin Lee. "(Price) established an intimate relationship with (Lee), and she did not tell us about it until recently."
 Gorsky was concerned that this affair might result in Lee's exposure as a spy because his wife, who was also a member of the Communist Party of the United States (CPUSA), knew about his spying. "(Lee) and (Price) met in two places, at her flat and at his.
 The meetings were held in the presence of (Lee's) wife, who was aware of her husband's secret work."
 Lee's wife discovered her husband's love affair and complained in a series of jealous scenes.
 The NKVD became worried about these developments and ordered her to stop serving as his courier.

 Elizabeth Bentley claimed Price was psychologically unfit for further clandestine work.
 The head of the CPUSA, Earl Browder, later released her from the NKGB.
 Her code name used by Soviet intelligence was "Dir".

 Political activities and later years

 Price, by now retired from spying, returned to North Carolina around 1945 and organized the state chapter of a liberal group, the Southern Conference for Human Welfare.
 In 1948, Price became the head of the state's Progressive Party.
 As the Progressive Party nominee, she was the first woman to appear on the ballot as a candidate for Governor of North Carolina.
 After Bentley accused Price of being a spy in July of that year, she came in a distant third in the election, and moved back to Washington, D.C., where she worked at the embassy of Czechoslovakia.
-In later years, she married Charles Adamson and worked for the National Council of Churches.
+In 1951, Price met and married Charles Adamson Jr. of Cedartown, Georgia.
+The couple had no children, and divorced in 1964.
+In later years, she worked for the National Council of Churches.
 She died in California in 1980.